Meatballs with Cabbage and Rice

 4. Step 4:

-Heat a little vegetable oil in a frying pan, put out the vegetables on medium heat until half cooked.
+Heat a little vegetable oil in a skillet and sauté the vegetables over medium heat until about half cooked.

 5. Step 5: